GeoffreyCoulaud/gali/README.md

 ## Known issues
 * Games from Steam, Legendary, Heroic can be started but not stopped or killed
 * Dolphin emulator games don't get distinguished between GameCube and Wii
+* Cemu in lutris is a clunky solution, but it's the best we currently have on linux
 * Installed Citra games aren't listed
 * Installed Yuzu games aren't listed
-* Cemu in lutris is a clunky solution, but it's the best we currently have on linux
-* Cemu in lutris games can't be started *yet*

 ## TODO
-1. Launcher UI (task to be split up)
+* Launcher UI (task to be split up)
-2. Fix game metadata (see dedicated section)
+* Fix game metadata (see dedicated section)
-3. Regroup duplicate games entries (eg. PPSSPP & Retroarch) into a "multiple source game"
+* Regroup duplicate games entries (eg. PPSSPP & Retroarch) into a "multiple source game"

 ## Fixing game metadata
 ### The problem